MN ALLIANCE OF LOCAL HISTORY MUSEUMS

 Claudia Nicholson, The Museum Lady

-Amplifier Design Experience, BR4R, Dakota County Historical Society and Seitu Jones Studios sought to learn what other organizations were doing to preserve Minnesota’s African American history.
-They co-hosted a Kinara that brought 40 scholars and organizations into the same room for a free event to share the work they do that preserves Minnesota’s African American history.
+Amplifier Design Experience, BR4R, DCHS and Seitu Jones Studios sought to learn what other organizations were doing to preserve Minnesota’s African American history.
+They co-hosted a Kinara, which is a candle holder used in Kwanza celebrations, that brought 40 people from different organizations into the same room for a free event to share the work they do that preserves Minnesota’s African American history.
 Attendees shared the work they are doing, then left with new partnerships and ideas for how to fund their work.
-You will learn about Kinara and how this event can help with your own community outreach.
+You will learn about Kinara and how this event can help with your own outreach.

 Matt Carter, Dakota County Historical Society